Notalib/nativescript-accessibility-ext/src/FontScaling.md

-# Scalíng fonts in your application
+# Scaling fonts in your application

 Problem:
 You need to support users with a visual impairment that requires larger fonts.